Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Pretraining and Consistency (PAC)

-We first train our feature extractor $F$ with the self-supervised task of predicting image rotations (Fig \ref{fig:model} (left)) on both the source and target datasets, \ie, all images in $\D_s, \D_t$ and $\D_u$.
+\textbf{Pretraining with Rotation Prediction.} We first train our feature extractor $F$ with the self-supervised task of predicting image rotations (Fig \ref{fig:model} (left)) on both the source and target datasets, \ie, all images in $\D_s, \D_t$ and $\D_u$.
 Without using image category labels, we train a 4-way classifier to predict one out of 4 possible angles ($0^\circ$, $90^\circ$, $180^\circ$, $270^\circ$) that an input image has been rotated by.
 We follow the procedure of Gidaris~\etal~\cite{gidaris2018unsupervised} and in each minibatch, we introduce all 4 rotations of a given image to the classifier.
-This backbone is then used as the initialization for semi-supervised domain adaptation training.
+This backbone is then used as the initialization for training the final classifier in the next stage.